Fire and rescue services

 More information:

-Consider the security situation and risks to your safety in different locations.
-See Safety
+Consider the security situation and risks to your safety in different locations (see Safety).

 There are landmines in some areas, notably:

 Before you go, tell local authorities of your planned travel.
 Ask them about current risks and precautions for your route and destination.
+Do not travel off marked paths or roads.

 If you travel around Egypt, you may be stopped at military and civilian checkpoints.
 Officials at checkpoints have detained and harassed foreigners.